aozaki-kuro/aozaki-next-blog/pages/posts/kanaut-nishe-goods-1.md

 - 1 mug cup
 - 1 acrylic figure

-Pixiv Factory is doing a pretty good job on presenting very high quality goods but also considerably expensive.
+Pixiv Factory is doing a pretty good job on presenting very high quality merch but also considerably expensive.

 ### Fine Art Reproduction